 Hello, and thanks for stopping by!
 Have you ever wanted to make the world a better place, but you didn’t know where to start?
 That’s why I created this blog!

-My name is Laura, and if you’re like me, you already know that you should recycle/vote/give to charity, but sometimes you’re just too busy/tired/lazy to actually do it (I mean, who has time to research GMOs when Game of Thrones is on?!).
+My name is Laura, and if you’re like me, you already know that you should recycle/vote/give to charity, but sometimes you’re just too busy/tired/lazy to actually do it.
 I finally decided to stop making excuses for myself and commit to leaving this place better than I found it.
-I believe that small, everyday actions like reducing consumption and using your purchasing power for good instead of evil can make a difference.
+I believe that small, everyday actions like reducing consumption and using your purchasing power for good can make a difference.
 I know I won’t save the world on my own, but join me, and together we can build a better planet.

 To create, and inspire others to create, a better planet through small, manageable action steps.